 WHAT IS NEMBUTAL?

 NEMBUTAL Sodium Solution (pentobarbital sodium injection) is a sterile solution for intravenous or intramuscular injection.
 Each mL contains pentobarbital sodium 50 mg, in a vehicle of propylene glycol, 40%, alcohol, 10% and water for injection, to volume.
 Factors of consideration are the patient’s age, weight, and condition.
-Parenteral routes should be used only when oral administration is impossible or impractical.
+Use parenteral routes only when oral administration is impossible or impractical.

-IM injection of the sodium salts of barbiturates should be made deeply into a large muscle, and a volume of 5 mL should not be exceeded at any one site because of possible tissue irritation.
-After IM injection of a hypnotic dose, the patient’s vital signs should be monitored.
-The usual adult dosage of NEMBUTAL (pentobarbital) Sodium Solution is 150 to 200 mg as a single IM injection; the recommended pediatric dosage ranges from 2 to 6 mg/kg as a single IM injection not to exceed 100 mg.
+Make IM injection of the sodium salts of barbiturates get deeply into a large muscle, and a volume of 5 mL is the limit at any one site because of possible tissue irritation.
+After IM injection of a hypnotic dose, monitor the patient’s vital signs so as to avoid any unusual situation.
+The usual adult dosage of NEMBUTAL (pentobarbital) Sodium Solution is 150 to 200 mg as a single IM injection; the pediatric dosage ranges from 2 to 6 mg/kg as a single IM injection not to exceed 100 mg.